materials-marketplace/user-docs/docs/source/ucs/sa_chemical_balancer_tut .md

 On this screen, you will find the necessary fields to input the chemical equation you wish to balance.
 The interface provides the following sections:

 - **Reactants**: Here, you can enter the chemical substances that act as the starting materials or reactants in the reaction.
 Simply input the relevant compounds or elements in this section.
-- **Productsr**: This section allows you to input the chemical substances that are formed as a result of the reaction.
+- **Products**: This section allows you to input the chemical substances that are formed as a result of the reaction.
 Enter the products of the reaction in this field.

 ### Results